T.E.B.H. on instagram

 The Quest for Bob part 1: "magnum opus"

-I feel that with certain artists and genres I can critically look at their work and make such qualitative judgments with a fair amount of accuracy.
-I begin to have some trouble with older artists, as I can not evaluate them in the context of their time, or have not heard enough of their catalog to pin down an actual peak.
+I feel that with certain artists and genres, we can critically look at their work and make such qualitative judgments with a fair amount of accuracy.
+We begin to have some trouble with older artists, as I cannot evaluate them in the context of their time, or have not heard enough of their catalog to pin down an actual peak.
 Boston(S/T) is an exception, and perhaps so are the Velvet Underground (White Light/White Heat), The Who(Who's Next(that one hurts to say it), and maybe, if I want to step on some toes, The Beatles(Rubber Soul).
-But one artist who i don't even know where to begin with is Bob Dylan.
-Normally, i would just poll my friends who like Dylan and ask what they would pick as his best album ever, but i know that would be an exercise in futility.
-This one likes the Nashville Skyline era Dylan, soandso like the early electric stuff, and guy tree, doesn't really know much about Dylan or even music it turns our, and was just rocking what ever Rolling Stone had told him to.
+But one artist who I don't even know where to begin with is Bob Dylan.
+Normally, I would just poll my friends who like Dylan and ask what they would pick as his best album ever, but I know that would be an exercise in futility.
+This one likes the Nashville Skyline era Dylan, so and so like the early electric stuff, and guy three, doesn't really know much about Dylan or even music it turns out, and was just rocking whatever Rolling Stone had told him to.

 Its time to suit up...